oracle-livelabs/oci/oci-apm-getstarted/04-monitor-details/monitor-details.md

     ![Oracle Cloud console, View HAR](images/1-5-monitor.png " ")

-2. On the top left side of the screen, there are pie-charts showing load time breakdown information.
+2. On the upper side of the screen, there are pie-charts showing load time breakdown information.
 Looking at the **Time Spent on state** chart, you can see that most of the time was spent on a wait state.

     ![Oracle Cloud console, View HAR](images/1-6-monitor.png " ")